 - 1.1 Trail Orienteering is a sport involving map and terrain interpretation.
 Competitors visit control points marked in the terrain usually in a set sequence.
 Using the map provided, with aid of a compass, they choose which of a number of markers represents the one in the centre of a printed circle as defined by the control description.
 This decision must be recorded.

-The term competitor means an individual or a team.
+- 1.2 The term competitor means an individual of either gender or a team, as appropriate.

-- 1.2 The mode of movement may be:
+- 1.3 The mode of movement may be:

 - on foot

 - by wheelchair, either manual or electric

 - on bicycle, tricycle or handcycle

 - other modes, any recognised mobility aid.